opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 ## Design goals

-When we started designing resource sharing, we focused on a few core principles.
+When we started designing resource sharing, we focused on the following core principles:

-1. Resource-centric security
+1. **Resource-centric security**

    Authorization should be driven by who owns this resource and who it is shared with, not by backend-role overlaps that happen to exist.

-2. Centralized, reusable logic
+2. **Centralized, reusable logic**:

     * One framework inside the Security plugin
-    * Plugins declare what is shareable and which actions exist
+    * Plugins declare what is shareable and the actions that exist
-    * Security handles how access is evaluated
+    * The Security plugin handles how access is evaluated

-3. Minimal changes to plugin APIs
+3. **Minimal changes to plugin APIs**

-   Plugins should:
+   Plugins should maintain their existing approach while integrating with the new framework:

     * Keep exposing their existing REST APIs (such as `/detectors`, `/models`, `/reports`)
-    * Delegate authorization to the Security framework
+    * Delegate authorization to the Security plugin framework
-    * Avoid copying and pasting “get current user” boilerplate
+    * Avoid copying and pasting "get current user" boilerplate

-4. Safe migration
+4. **Safe migration**

    Existing clusters cannot lose access patterns overnight.
-We needed:
+We needed to provide:

     * A way to import legacy sharing data into the new framework
     * Feature flags and per-type rollout